-Acne in itself is quite emotionally draining but the scars it leaves behind can lead to more stress.
-Fortunately, these scars can be treated.
+Acne in itself is quite emotionally draining!
+But the prominent scars they left behind is causing you more stress?
+The good news is, these scars can be treated.

 We have put together information that will make it easier for you to understand more about acne marks and how you can treat them.

-One must keep in mind to address the scars after treating the acne.
+You must keep in mind that the scars should be addressed after treating the acne.

 What is Acne Scarring?